 How does TPS College Credit work?

-- TPS courses listed for “College Credit” are taught at a college level, not a high school level.
+- Age/Grade Requirements.
+TPS courses listed for “College Credit” are taught at a college level.
 They are provided exclusively to academically strong and diligent upper high school students, and do not make accommodation for students who are younger or academically under-prepared.
 Prerequisite age/grade requirements and academic readiness requirements are not flexible for these courses.
 Please also see this information on age/grade requirements for TPS courses.

-- Upon successful completion of one or more course pre-approved courses, the student may receive a transcript from Belhaven University.
+- Official Transcript.
+Upon successful completion (80% or higher) of a pre-approved courses, the student may request a transcript from Belhaven University.

-- As part of the optional college transcripting process, students must provide their name, address, and ID information is provided to Belhaven University.
+- As part of the optional college transcripting process, students must provide their name, address, and other identification information to Belhaven University.
 Belhaven University may add students to their mailing list, and may contact students regarding university opportunities.
 TPS encourages students to consider Belhaven University’s excellent internal and partnership programs in college decisions.